fusionlanguage/fut/ci.md

 ### Switch statement

 The `switch` statement accepts an expression and transfers control to the corresponding `case` label.
+It supports integers and enumerations.

 `case` clauses must be correctly terminated, consider: